The age-old battle that we have seen since the beginning of integration time.

 1. Opportunity Cost

-So at the end of the day in the vast majority of cases, the only solution that is cost effective is the one that is based on a commercially available product or hosted service that can be configured easily and quickly.
-All the research shows that if you build the end product will be more expensive and less feature rich!
-So why build?
+At the end of the day in the vast majority of cases, the only solution that is cost-effective is the one that is based on a commercially available product or hosted service that can be configured easily and quickly.
+VL OMNI is a leading provider of fully managed integration services that powers eCommerce, B2B, and EDI integrations for unlimited applications